jchio001/Savory-Backend/ENDPOINT_DOC.md

 }
 ```

-## (GET) /account/me
+## (GET) /user/me

 This endpoint is for getting the profile of the token's owner.
 By exposing this endpoint, this means that the client
-won't need to maintain the account's id as well, and can rely purely on the token to get information.
+won't need to maintain the user's id as well, and can rely purely on the token to get information.

 Requires:
 -`Authorization (Header)`: A JWT auth token from the Savory platform